Year 6 SATs 2022

-In the summer term of 2017, children in Year 2 and Year 6 will take the SATs papers introduced in 2016.
-These tests in English and maths will reflect the new national curriculum, and are intended to be more rigorous.
-There will also be a completely new marking scheme to replace the existing national curriculum levels.
+In the summer term, children in Year 6 have historically taken the SATs papers.
+These tests in English and maths will reflect the national curriculum, and are intended to be more rigorous.

 - Spelling, punctuation and grammar

-These tests will be both set and marked externally, and the results will be used to measure your child's progress and the school's performance.
-Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.
+These tests were both set and marked externally, and the results were used to measure your child's progress and the school's performance.
+Your child’s marks were used in conjunction with teacher assessment to give a broader picture of their attainment.

 Key Stage 2 Reading